SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycleRegulation.md

 The Problem: **Cells need to know whence to divide itself.**

 ## Cell Cycle Regulators
+**Drivers**

-Drivers tell cells when to divide.
+=> Drivers tell cells when to divide.
 The processes that move a cell forward through its life are called "drivers".

 * Drivers consists of two parts: a switch + a cyclin
 	* a "switch" turns on a "cyclin" protein